rileysu/therml/ideas.md

 - Refactor comp_graph to improve errors (ones with no nodekey) and reduce repeated code
 - Need a way to remove graphs / subgraphs once they are finished
+    - Maybe seperate graphs from context and create a new graph per training / inference iteration
+    - Use phantom to make tensors references to graph so it can't outlive graph
+- Probably remove the distinction between context and comp_graph
+    - Dump graph on calculation
+    - Allow for recalc maybe